khicago/markit/docs/void-elements.md

 // Start with default configuration config := markit.DefaultConfig()

-// Add custom void elements
+// Add custom void elements - create a new configuration per modification
-config.SetVoidElements([]string{"my-icon", "my-separator", "custom-widget"})
+// to avoid thread safety issues config = config.WithVoidElements([]string{"my-icon", "my-separator", "custom-widget"})

 // Or add individually
-config.AddVoidElement("special-tag")
+// (note: in a future version this will return a new config for thread safety) config.AddVoidElement("special-tag")

 // Check if element is void